 The following are best practices to guide your third-party vendor management process:

-Risk levels vary from one vendor to the next, so you must prioritize vendors by putting those with the most risk first.
+Risk levels vary from vendor to vendor, so you must prioritize vendors by putting those with the most risk first.
 You can do this by establishing a risk rating formula.
 For example, Risk = Likelihood of Data Breach x Impact of Data Breach/Cost.
-Perform those calculations on your vendors, then group them into categories such as high, medium, or low based on the results.
+Based on the results, perform those calculations on your vendors, then group them into high, medium, or low categories.

 Traditional risk management is costly and point-in-time.
 Security ratings provide ongoing quantitative security measurements akin to credit ratings.
 They offer real-time, non-intrusive insights into vendor security posture, allowing continuous risk assessment across the portfolio.